jn89b/pew_pew/drone_ros/docs/notes.md

 - [x] Takeoff
 - [x] Switch Mode
 - [x] Send basic velocity commands
-- Should have it where user inputs the correct arguments for each method
-- Unit test these inputs
+- [x] Unit test these inputs

+### Future Work
+- Make takeoff and land become services
+- Add package dependencies of:
+  - drone_interfaces
+  - mpc_ros
+  - other stuff

 ### Notes
 - For takeoff and landing, need to wait until the desired height or landing condition is met, just like how the arm protocol works